danalves24com/classical-ai/README.md

 # classical-ai

-not much of the code in this is particularly "good practice code" but it still got the job done in time.
+Much of this was done in a rush, so please excuse any bad practices or unrefactored code.